Devjosef/Simple-Calculator/README.md

 Completed Html.
 Completed CSS with comments to identify and seperate sections.
 Added meyers reset for css.
-And Paul irish box-sizing: border box
+And Paul irish box-sizing: border box.